• School Nomination

 • Sporting-related goals for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from the spirit of sportsmanship and how these can be applied to lead others toward a wider social impact and a reimagined future for all

 • Awards and other forms of recognition